 At the same time, it is important to me that our transportation management offerings allow our customers to maintain as much control within their carrier network as they wish.
 By providing the tools utilized by larger shippers in an environment where you retain the power to decide, Transportation Insight gives you more than a TMS login.
 We help you achieve a competitive advantage.

 Many of the companies I have worked with over the years initially think a TMS will be a cure-all to existing challenges.
 Keep in mind there are considerations beyond the technology, including processes, utilization and support.
 When Transportation Insight designs and deploys solutions for our customers, we do that with those considerations in full focus.

-Watch TMS Logistics Technology: What Should You Really Expect?
-It provides guidance that can help you determine how logistics technology fits into your transportation strategy.
+We can provide guidance that can help you determine how logistics technology fits into your transportation strategy.